👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • Improve connective tissue health

-• Decrease anxiety related to dentistry with the intraoral component of SFL
+• Decrease anxiety related to dentistry with intraoral massage

 Reduce puffiness